Hochschild cohomology of torus-equivariant D-modules: Base change and compactification

 and then the actual base change

-We note that the adjunction $\alpha \colon \id \to j^!j_!$ is an isomorphism and the composition of the maps in \eqref{eq:lem:base-change-criterion:pf:split_morphism_base_change} is exactly the isomorphism of proper base change (cf.~Proposition~\ref{prop:pre:base-change}).
+We note that the adjunction $\alpha \colon \id \to j^!j_!$ is an isomorphism and the maps in \eqref{eq:lem:base-change-criterion:pf:split_morphism_base_change} compose exactly to the isomorphism of proper base change (cf.~Proposition~\ref{prop:pre:base-change}).
 Thus the cone of the whole composition is the same as the cone of the morphism $\beta $, which is given by the recollement triangle

 \end{proof}